What is Lyft Amundsen?

 - Common Components: Library repo which holds common codes among microservices

 Able to handle requests from both frontend service and microservices.
-Essentially, the metadata is exposed via the front-end service to end users and is also used for other services at Lyft.
-It is interesting to note that metadata entities are currently modelled as graphs on Amundsen which makes it easier to extend the model when more entities are produced.
+Essentially, the metadata is exposed via the front-end service to end-users and is also used for other services at Lyft.
+It is interesting to note that metadata entities are currently modeled as graphs on Amundsen which makes it easier to extend the model when more entities are produced.

 - Normal search: Search specifying particular term and resource term